FAQs on blood plasma

 Is all plasma the same?

-All plasma is generally the same.
-However, source plasma is collected from donors to manufacture plasma-derived therapies.
-Convalescent plasma is an antibody-rich product made from plasma donated by someone who has recovered from a disease/virus, such as COVID-19.
+Additionally, convalescent plasma is an antibody-rich product made from plasma donated by someone who has recovered from a disease/virus, such as COVID-19.
 Convalescent plasma is useful too, as some of the same people who need plasma-derived therapies need convalescent plasma.